KindlingProject/kindling/docs/prometheus_metrics.md

 | `dst_port` | 80 | The listening port of the destination container, if applicable |

 ### Notes
-**Note 1**: Before Kindling v0.7.0, the `kindling_tcp_retransmit_total` was used to count how many retransmit event happened, which is less than total number of resending segments since Linux may resend mutiple segments during one retransmit event.
+**Note 1**: Before Kindling v0.7.0, the `kindling_tcp_retransmit_total` was used to count how many retransmit events happened, which is less than total number of resending segments since Linux may resend mutiple segments during one retransmit event.

 ## TCP Socket Connects Metrics